 The data required for the case study was obtained from multiple sources like the website of the Indian Railways, Railway Budget documents, speeches of the Railway Minister, and other published sources including performance and financial audit reports of the CAGI, the RBI, the Asian Development Bank Reports, and the report of the RMC on Railways appointed by the GOI.
-To obtain real changes in various variables, we have used the wholesale price index (WPI) data available from the Office of Economic Advisor, Ministry of Commerce and Industry.
-WPI has been used because there is no country wide consumer price index data available for India.
 We use the case study method which is an appropriate research method for this type of study.
 It is commonly used when the study involves a single organization with unique characteristics.
 'Case study is an ideal methodology when a holistic, in-depth investigation is needed' (Feagin, Orum, & Sjoberg, 1991).
 We examine the data for the period from 1996 to 2007, that is, five years prior to 2001 (the year in which the IR financial performance hit its nadir) to five years including and after 2003 - the year in which the IR turnaround started.
 This time period captures the downward trend in the IR financial performance as well as its recovery to a high performing organisation.
 We examine the strategies followed by the IR in the light of the public sector organisational turnaround framework described above.
 We examine whether there is adequate evidence to support that a particular strategy was followed by the IR (in the years after the 2001 RMC report) and whether it yielded desired effect to facilitate the turnaround.
-We studied each of the actions taken by the IR since 2001 and aligned it against the three principal strategies and substrategies from public sector turnaround literature already indicated above.
+We studied each of the actions taken by the IR since 2001 and aligned it against the four principal strategies and sub-strategies from public sector turnaround literature already indicated above.
 In the context of the railway sector, financial performance turnaround is usually gauged from four key indicators viz., operating ratio, net surplus, dividend paid on capital, and net revenue to capital ratio.
 The CAGI, the RBI and the World Bank use these ratios for financial performance evaluation of the railway sector.